Subscriptions

 Use the search bar on the left side of the page and select “Searching KnowBC” to find a list of links for the many resources that are available to you through KnowBC.

-Use the green bar on the top of the home page to find the resources listed there.
+Use the green bar at the top of the home page to find the resources listed there.
 Use the advanced search button on the top right of the page to search multiple resources at once.

-Live It Earth (K-Grade 8) features new cross-curricular activities and challenges throughout the school year.
+Live It Earth features new cross-curricular activities and challenges throughout the school year.
 Once a month, a live video presentation called "Feature Show" can be accessed, which is then saved to the dashboard for future use.
 The Live It Earth website is accessed through Focused Education Resources and the BC Digital Classroom.

 This subscription is not available to HCOS Registered students.